 With 45 UNESCO sites, France takes the 5th place on this list.
-Although it is most famous for its exceptional wine and cheese, this country doesn’t lack any architectural or engineering prowess neither.
+Although it is most famous for its exceptional wine and cheese, this country doesn’t lack any architectural or engineering prowess either.

-The many sites is one of the reasons it is the most visited country in the world.
-We will soon share a detailed article about places to see in France, since it’s one of our readers’ most popular destination.
+The many sites are one of the reasons it is the most visited country in the world.
+We will soon share a detailed article about places to see in France since it’s one of our readers’ most popular destinations.